2024-05-10

 • to contribute to the definition and realization of the International Terrestrial Reference Frame via advanced geodynamic models at global, regional and local scales;

-• to promote the systematic calibration and intercomparison of absolute and relative gravimeters (superconducting, MEMS as well as traditional spring instruments) ;
+• to promote the systematic calibration and intercomparison of absolute and relative gravimeters (FG5, atomic gravimeter, SGs, MEMS as well as traditional spring instruments);

-• to promote interdisciplinary research in Earth and planetary tides;
+• to promote interdisciplinary research in Earth and planetology;

-• to support the IAG Global Geodetic Observing System (GGOS) in the field of:
+• to support the GGOS in the field of:

 • the integral effect on Earth rotation of all angular momentum exchanges inside the Earth, between land, ice, hydrosphere and atmosphere, and between the Earth, Sun, Moon, and planets,